Riviera Beach Council members express fear over another member's behavior

 There are five elected council members and a mayor, Ronnie L. Felder, who doesn't vote.

-"I have stated this publicly at least three times regarding my fear of Mr. McCoy," Lanier said. "...I am truly afraid of council member McCory.
+"I have stated this publicly at least three times regarding my fear of Mr. McCoy," Lanier said. "...I am truly afraid of Council member McCoy.
 What needs to happen for this board to take action?
 Somebody harmed?
 Somebody killed?"

 Lanier said she called the police on him and read from the incident report.